Why I refuse to hate my body (and how to Show Yourself)

 Self-love and self-acceptance are crucial for your business success.

 You can't expect your clients to like (or love) you when you hate yourself, or even when you simply dislike parts of yourself.
+Self-love is the antidote for perfectionism, procrastination, not deserving mindset, loneliness (or isolation) shiny object syndrome or imposter syndrome.

 Here's what works >>